-Beta Fuel is the world’s most powerful sports drink.
-Developed to deliver the maximum amount of carbohydrates in a 2:1 ratio of Maltodextrin to Fructose while limiting gastrointestinal distress
+Developed to deliver the maximum amount of carbohydrate in a 2:1 ratio of Maltodextrin to Fructose whilst limiting gastrointestinal distress

 Why 2:1 now for Science in Sport?

 2:1 ratio sports drinks aren’t new; however, historically they’re delivered in hypertonic solutions meaning a high risk of stomach upsets which is why we’ve avoided as a brand.
-Now, following a development cycle alongside Team Sky, 2018 Giro D’Italia Winners, Beta Fuel is a breakthrough technology delivering the optimal dosage of carbohydrates while maintaining an isotonic solution.
+Now, following a development cycle alongside Team Sky, 2018 Giro D’Italia Winners, Beta Fuel is a breakthrough technology delivering the optimal dosage of carbohydrate whilst maintaining an isotonic solution.

 Is Beta Fuel isotonic?